DataDog/integrations-core/docs/dev/developing-integrations.md

   - /developers/integrations/new_check_howto/
 ---

-This guide provides instructions for creating a Datadog integration called Awesome that searches for a string on a web page.
-After completing this guide, you'll know how to:
+This guide provides instructions for creating a Datadog Agent integration in the integrations-extras repo.

-- one
-- two
-- three
-- etc
+TODO: Expand on intro

 ## Prerequisites